Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 ……

 I need you to complete the integration for me, requiring logical coherence and tight connections."
-At this point, your requirement for AI is no longer to write an article but to combine existing content, which is optimization.
+At this point, your requirement for the AI is no longer to write an article but to combine existing content, which is optimization.

 Step 7 Proofreading and Checking